ibm-cloud-docs/api-handbook/specification/schemas.md

 {: #patch-schemas}

-The request schema used in an operation to update a resource with a [JSON merge patch][rfc7396]{:external} SHOULD be the name of the canonical schema for the resource type, suffixed with `Patch`.
+The request schema used in an operation to update a resource with a [JSON merge patch][rfc7396]{: external} SHOULD be the name of the canonical schema for the resource type, suffixed with `Patch`.
 In accordance with the JSON merge patch format, this schema MUST be a [graph fragment](#graph-fragment-pattern) of the canonical schema, and MUST NOT have any required properties.